-One in five Americans will develop some type of skin cancer over the course of their lifetimes.
+One in five Americans will develop some type of skin cancer during their lifetime.
 With early detection and treatment, however, most skin cancers are completely curable.

-Early detection and treatment of any form of skin cancer is essential both to prevent the disease from spreading to other areas of the body and to achieving better outcomes.
+Early detection and treatment of any form of skin cancer is essential both to prevent the disease from spreading to other areas of the body and to achieve better outcomes.

 Research has shown that most skin cancers are detected by patients rather than doctors.
 Learning how to examine your own skin and allowing your physician to periodically help can promote skin health and also can dramatically reduce your risks of having significant problems with skin cancer.